open-component-model/ocm/examples/lib/tour/06-signing-component-versions/README.md

 <!-- from ../docsrc/06-signing-component-versions/README.md -->
 # Signing Component Versions

+<a id="signing"></a>

 This tour illustrates the basic functionality to sign and verify signatures.

 It covers two basic scenarios:

-- [`sign`](01-basic-signing.go) Create, Sign, Transport and Verify a component version.
+- [`sign`](/examples/lib/tour/06-signing-component-versions/01-basic-signing.go) Create, Sign, Transport and Verify a component version.
-- [`context`](02-using-context-settings.go) Using context settings to configure signing and verification in target repo.
+- [`context`](/examples/lib/tour/06-signing-component-versions/02-using-context-settings.go) Using context settings to configure signing and verification in target repo.

 ## Running the examples